Modeling Deontic Modal Logic in ASP: Deontic Modal Logic in ASP

-If \code{c} is false, then the above denial forces \code{not p} to be false, i.e., \code{p} to be true.
-If \code{c} holds (inferred through some other rules), then the above denial is ignored due to \code{not c} in its body.
-Thus, occurrence of a condition that violates an obligation results in that obligation being dropped (similar to what a human would do in such a situation).
-Similarly, for impermissibilities, if an impermissible situation \code{q} (IM$q$) can be over-ridden because of a condition \code{c}, we encode it as the OLON rule:
+Given an obligation OB$p$, and a possible condition \code{c} that results in its violation, then instead of encoding the obligation as \code{:- not p}, we encode it as the OLON rule \code{c :- not p, not c}.
+Where, if \code{c} is false, then the denial forces \code{not p} to be false, i.e., \code{p} to be true.
+While, if \code{c} holds (inferred through some other rules), then the above denial is ignored due to \code{not c} in its body.
+Thus, the occurrence of a condition that violates an obligation results in that obligation being dropped (similar to what a human would do in such a situation).
+Similarly, for impermissibilities, if an impermissible situation \code{q} (IM$q$) can be over-ridden because of a condition \code{c}, we encode it as the OLON rule \code{c :- not -q, not c}.